Skip to Main Content

 The structure of kaiseki is, in one sense, fixed: the progression from sakizuke through hassun, yakimono, and shokuji follows a grammar established by custom.
 What varies between kitchens is how that grammar is spoken.
 The sequence in a classical Kyoto house is designed to map onto the rhythm of a season rather than simply feature seasonal ingredients as decoration.
 An early-autumn kaiseki, for instance, moves through dishes that track the transition from residual summer warmth to the first suggestion of cool, using texture, temperature, and ingredient juxtaposition rather than explicit statement to make that case.

 Comparable kaiseki counters at a similar independent positioning in Kyoto include Ankyu, Doujin, Gion Suetomo, and Hassun, each of which represents a slightly different angle on the classical form.
 Gion Suetomo leans toward a more intimate format; Hassun emphasises the seasonal hassun course as a centrepiece.
-Chihana's OAD trajectory places it within this peer set, not above it, but firmly inside the conversation.
+Chihana's OAD trajectory places it within this comparable set, not above it, but firmly inside the conversation.

 Placing Chihana in Japan's Wider Kaiseki Map